 We get a lot of questions about LIDAR sensors and their application to 3D surveys using drones.
 What is LIDAR and how does its output compare with results obtained with high-resolution RGB cameras and photogrammetry?
 In this article, we’ll explore the ways photogrammetry and LIDAR are actually quite different from each other, even if their three-dimensional (3D) outputs look similar.
 We’ll then dig deeper into specific applications and how photogrammetry can provide exceptional results for most missions at a fraction of the cost and complexity of LIDAR.

-Photogrammetry and professional, high-resolution cameras can cost-effectively generate 2D and 3D surveys like this one, with accuracies in the range of 1 cm (0.4 in) being possible.
+Photogrammetry and professional, high-resolution cameras can cost-effectively generate 2D and 3D surveys like this one, with absolute accuracies down to 1 cm (0.4 in) RMS horizontal and 3 cm (1.6 in) RMS vertical.

 How does photogrammetry work?